leahbanks/BE_nc_news/README.md

 NC News API is a RESTful API built using Javascript, Node.js, PostgreSQL and Express.js.
 It has been designed to provide the functionality behind and interactive web application, which will serve as a Reddit-style news aggregation and comments board.

+The API is hosted via Render and can be viewed [here](https://nc-news-81lq.onrender.com/api).

 ## End Points

 * `GET` users can access all topics, articles and comments.